Kevin-K/web-sandbox/packages/redux-samples/README.md

 ```
 npm install
 ```
-2. Run using `node -r esm <directory>`.
+2. Run using `node -r esm src/<directory>`.
 The esm library loaded through -r allows us to use the import/export functionality of ES6 within node.